home-assistant/home-assistant.io/source/_integrations/ambee.markdown

 - Tree
 - Weed

-Additionally, sensors are provided for specific pollen from specific grasses, trees or weeds, in pollen/m3, are provided.
-These are disabled by default, enable those entities in the user interface if you like to use these:
+Additionally, sensors for specific pollen from specific grasses, trees or weeds, in pollen/m3, are provided.
+These are disabled by default.
+Enable those entities in the user interface if you like to use these:

 - Alder Tree
 - Birch Tree